 These are the complete steps to getting a federal tax lien removed from your reports, including the qualifications you’ll need to meet.
-This is the same general process to use for state tax liens as well, but the IRS only guarantees the removal of federal tax liens.
-Each state has it’s own policies when it comes to tax liens and credit reports.
+This is the same general process to use for state tax liens as well, but the IRS only guarantees the withdrawal of tax liens.
+Each state has its own policies when it comes to tax liens and credit reports.

 1. Request a Copy of Your Credit Report and Check for Accuracy